 - Keep your charts simple.
 They’re for students’ use first and foremost.
 “Cuteness” falls behind that.

 - Don’t recycle the same charts from year to year.
-The charts you use each year should depend on the needs of your class.
+The charts you use each year should depend upon the needs of your class.
 If your class is strong in a particular concept, you may not have a chart for that skill.
 Remember, anchor charts are meant to reinforce needed skills.

 The effectiveness of anchor charts is in how you use them with students.
-How you present anchor charts to students will determine how well they interact with and learn from them throughout the year.